Best Camp Shoes of 2026

 Support

 Some camp shoes have support while others don’t, and some are designed specifically with support and cushion in mind.
 Typically, camp shoes that lack support are meant to be lighter and more packable for activities like backpacking.
 Heavier camp shoes often have more cushion and support and are great for car camping.
 If support is a top priority, there are many great options, you’ll just have to sacrifice a little weight in your pack.
+Our favorite is the Lem’s Switchback Knit hiking sandals, which use an EVA midsole (similar to trail running shoes) to provide comfort.

 Use Case